 White is in charge of the building permits and zoning regulations.

 See her at the Municipal Building.

 To reserve the McGehee Depot meeting room any

 day, call 870-222-3160.

-Leaf pickup will be May 22.
+Leaf pickup will be the last week of each month..
 Be sure to cut all limbs to 4' sections.

 The Social Security Administration is no longer coming to McGehee

 or the surrounding areas because of budget cuts.

 They are open in Pine Bluff from 9:00 a.m. to 3:00 p.m.
 Monday thru